Polyphenols Foods, Benefits, Types and Side Effects - Dr. Axe

 5. May reduce cancer development

-In addition to the multitude of beneficial effects on heart health, promising research indicates that polyphenols may help block the growth of cancer cells as well.
+In addition to the multitude of beneficial effects on heart health, promising research has indicated that polyphenols may help block the growth of cancer cells as well.

 According to a review published in the journal Nutrients, specific types of polyphenols, such as anthoncyanins, flavanols, flavanones and phenolic acids, have been shown to decrease cancer cell growth and development in in vitro studies.